roylee0704/redux-reddit/reducers/README.md

 states/state-tree before anything else.
 Then the next question to ask, how do you define `state` in first place?
 How do you know what `state` to create?

-It's not as hard as you might think, just look at the inputs of `containers/App`, what variable-value does it needs?
+It's not as hard as you think, just look at the inputs of `containers/App`, what variable-value does it needs?
 That's the `state` you need.

-*Tips*: Your `react` component shapes your `state`.
+*Tips*: `react` component is a function, `state` is its input parameter.

 ### What about action?